What is GameStop and Why Did It Trigger a Short Squeeze?

 However, GameStop continued to miss analysts' expectations.
 In September 2019, GameStop announced plans to close about 200 underperforming stores of the 5700 that it owned at the time.
 Four directors stepped down and were replaced.

 In general, 2020 was a very strong year for the gaming industry with many people stuck at home following global lockdowns in response to Covid-19.
-Roughly in line with the sector, GameStop shares trebled in value between August and the year end – but this was nothing compared to what was to come.
+Roughly in line with the sector as a whole, GameStop shares trebled in value between August and the year end – but this was nothing compared to what was to come.

 How did the GameStop short squeeze happen?